Tell Tayinat: History

 Archaeological excavation at the tell has indicated, in conjunction with ancient written sources, that the site was a major urban centre in two separate phases, during the Early Bronze Age and Early Iron Age.

+The site consists of an upper mound of about 20 hectares and a lower mound (now under floodplain cover, extending to the north (around 200 meters), east (around 100 meters), and southeast (slight extent).
+About 550 square meters of the upper mound (north and east sides) have been removed by modern bulldozer activities.
+In the Early Bronze Age the site was somewhat larger than the current upper mound at around 25 hectares, based on coring and surface collection, with the remains measuring in at 3 to 6 meters in depth.

 Early Bronze Age

 Red-black burnished ware (Khirbet Kerak ware) was found in Phases H and I, corresponding to the Early Dynastic period in Mesopotamia.
 This type of pottery diminishes through the end of the last phase of EBA.
 This pottery is believed to be influenced by the Kura-Araxes culture, arriving into this area around 3000 BC.

 In the Amuq Plain, Tell Tayinat was the largest settlement in the EBIVB.
 The structural remains from Tell Tayinat have been from the Early Bronze IVB period (Phase J).
 Among the finds are 17 anthropomorphic and zoomorphic figurines in a style typical of the region at that time.
 Also found were two wheels, copper alloy metal fragments, spindle whorls and loom weights.
 Notable finds were a cylinder seal and two clay sealings.